Work with us

 We're looking for someone to manage our buildings, oversee our health and safety and generally look after the physical things around us that help us do what we do and save lives.

 You will be based at our airbase, seeing the important work our crew do everyday, and being in no doubt about the contribution of your work to that.

 In return, we offer training and development opportunities, flexibility to develop your role in a way that is mutually beneficial, and a fantastic team environment.

 Apply by sending your CV and a covering letter of no more than 6 pages combined to email@example.com

 Closing date and time: 9am on Monday 10th May

 Great Western Air Ambulance Charity (GWAAC) is looking to expand the number of lottery canvassers in the region recruiting players for our highly successful weekly lottery.

-The GWAAC weekly lottery is a vital source of revenue to the charity and we are aiming to expand our membership over the coming years.
-With all members joining by either direct debit or cheque payment, this regular income plays a vital part in keeping the charity flying.
-If the role is of interest to you, please contact Mark Sullivan on 0333 577 5707 or e-mail firstname.lastname@example.org.
+If the role is of interest to you, please contact Mark Harris on 0333 577 5707 or e-mail firstname.lastname@example.org.
 Tower Lotteries run and administrate the draw on behalf of GWAAC.

 We’re also always looking to welcome new volunteers to our team.
 It’s the local people who kindly give up some of their precious time who mean we are able to keep saving local lives.
 Everyone who works here at GWAAC is committed, enthusiastic and dedicated to keeping us flying.
 We enjoy what we do because it really makes a difference – and we would love to have you as part of our team.
 Whether you would like to help out in our offices, would like to volunteer at a fundraising event, or put on an event of your own, we would love to hear from you.
 Can you help us save lives?